Scott Melnyk

 About

 I completed my PhD in 2023 with the Ichnology Research Group at the University of Alberta, studying under the guidance of Dr. Murray Gingras.
-My PhD research focused on how burrowing invertebrates have interacted with their environment through geologic time.
-I was particularly interested in the environmental factors that influence bioturbation distributions in intertidal environments.
+My PhD focused on animal-sediment relationships in both modern and ancient tidal environments.
+This research was driven by the question of how modern analogs can help refine paleoenvironmental interpretation of bioturbated rocks.

 Scott Melnyk – CV